IBM/tag-based-push-notifications/TROUBLESHOOTING.md

 1) Problem:

-If you are using android studio to build the app and on windows, you may face the following issue "Error: Failed to crunch file "C:\CodePattern\LDAP-pattern\IonicMobileApp\pl...."
+If you are using android studio to build the app and on windows, you may face the following issue "Error: Failed to crunch file "C:\CodePattern\Pattern\IonicMobileApp\pl...."
 This is due to the length restriction of the path name in windows.

 Solution: